 Yes!
-Racking focus refers to using shallow depth of field (DOF) and focusing from one object in foreground to another object
+Racking focus refers to using shallow depth of field (DOF) and focusing from one object in the foreground to another object.

 There are many camera moves to choose from when filming an event.
 The type of camera move depends on the purpose for filming and what you want the audience to see.

 What are the most common camera moves?

 It is a bit difficult to answer this question because there are many different definitions of what constitutes a “camera move.”

 There are three popular types of camera moves: pans, tilts, and zooms.
 It’s easy to see how these types of moves can be confusing when it comes to determining which ones you should use in your video or film.

 A camera move is a movement of the camera on its own, without any motion from the subject.

 They can be as simple as panning to follow an object or person in motion, or as complex as a crane shot that follows someone running down a street.